openshift/enhancements/oauth-proxy/oauth-proxy-proxy.md

 ### Test Plan

-We would get @sur to update the monitoring stack to avoid setting the HTTP env vars and ensure that the proxy e2e test still works.
+We would get @s-urbaniak to update the monitoring stack to avoid setting the HTTP env vars and ensure that the proxy e2e test still works.

 ### Graduation Criteria